viktor2222/Learn-JavaScript/README.md

 <h4>Arrays</h4>

 <ul>
-  <li>Arrays exist to work with an ordered set of elements.</li>
   <li>The length property is the length of the array.
-If more precisely, then the last array index is plus 1.
+If more precisely, then the last array index is plus (+) 1.
 If it is reduced manually, the array will be shortened.
 If length is greater than the actual number of elements, then the missing elements are undefined.
 The array can be used as a queue or stack.</li>
   <li>arr.push(element1, element2...) adds items to the end.</li>
   <li>let elem = arr.pop () removes and returns the last element.</li>
   <li>arr.unshift (element1, element2 ...) adds elements to the beginning.</li>